Caleb S.

 Cause and Effect Essay Outline Format

-Typically, a cause and effect essay outline follows a five-paragraph format.
+Cause and effect essay outline generally follows a five-paragraph format.
 However, the number of body paragraphs may vary according to the topic and scope of the essay.
-Moreover, the cause and effect essay layout contains an introduction, three body paragraphs, and a conclusion.
+Typically, the cause and effect essay layout contains an introduction, three body paragraphs, and a conclusion.

 Section 1 - Introduction